Sundar Singh Gurjar

-Sundar Singh Gurjar (born 1 January 1996 in Karauli, Rajasthan) is an Indian Paralympic javelin thrower, shot putter and discus thrower competing in F46 events.
-He won bronze medal at Tokyo 2020 Paralympics in men's javelin F46 event.
-He set a world record at the 16th Para Athletics National Championship in Panchkula holding three gold medals in three events.
-He is also recipient of Arjuna Award for Para-athletics.
+Sundar Singh Gurjar (born 1 January 1996) an Indian para-athlete.
+He competes in javelin throw, shot put and discus throw in F46 category events.
+He won bronze medals at 2020 Tokyo Paralympics and the 2024 Paris Paralympics in men's javelin F46 event.

+Early life

+Gurjar is born in Karauli, Rajasthan.

 Sport career

 In 2016 Sundar Singh Gurjar registered the 'A' qualification mark for the 2016 Rio Paralympics with a performance of 59.36m in 8th Fazza IPC Athletics Grand Prix, Dubai.
 He created a national record with 68.42m during the 16th Para Athletics National Championship in Panchkula.
-In 9th FAZZA IPC Athletics Grand Prix, Sundar Singh Gurjar won 3 Gold Medals in 3 Events -Javelin Throw, Shot Put and Discus Throw under the coaching of Mahaveer Prasad Saini.
+In 9th FAZZA IPC Athletics Grand Prix, Sundar Singh Gurjar won three gold medals in javelin throw, shot put and discus throw under the coaching of Mahaveer Prasad Saini.
 He won silver medal in javelin throw and bronze medal in discus throw in Asian Para Games 2018.
 In 2019, he won a gold medal at the 9th World Para Athletics Championships and in doing so, he not only defended his 2017 World Para Athletics Championships title but also became the only second Indian to have clinched two World Championships medals after Devendra Jhajharia.

+He set a world record at the 16th Para Athletics National Championship in Panchkula holding three gold medals in three events.

 On 30 August 2021, Sundar Singh won bronze medal in the men's javelin throw F46 event at 2020 Summer Paralympics along with Devendra Jhajharia (silver medal at the same event).

+Awards

+He is a recipient of Arjuna Award for para-athletics.